Summary

 9. Due diligence

 As part of the due diligence process the external investment manager as well as the investment fund are investigated by the portfolio manager.
-Therefore, the external investment manager has to provide the information necessary for Anthos to be able to perform the ESG and IMP assessment.
+Therefore, the external investment manager has to provide the information necessary for Anthos to be able to perform the sustainability assessment.
 Once the information is received, Anthos will assess the information resulting in an ESG score ‘Laggard’, ‘Novice’, ‘Professional’ or ‘Leader’.
-And also, in an IMP label ‘A’, ‘B’, ‘C’ or ‘M/D’.
-Anthos will not invest in investment managers and funds with an ESG score Laggard or Novice neither in investment funds with an IMP label M/D.

 Anthos assesses the governance structure and resources of the external manager to manage environmental, social and governance issues and integrate in the investment process.
 The assessment contributes to the final rating of the managers on ESG (Laggard-Leader) which helps the portfolio managers make a decision.